 History Speaks!

 Every spring the Historical Society offers a series of presentations dealing with some aspect of the history of Keswick Ridge and its people.
-In recent years, as technology has made it possible, we’ve broadcast these occasions on the Internet and recorded them so that folks who couldn’t attend can still enjoy them.
+In recent years, as technology has made it possible, we’ve broadcast these occasions on the Internet and recorded them so that folks who couldn’t attend can still enjoy them (scroll down for a list of past lectures).
+We’re kicking off the 2025 season with:

 Roger Nason, “The Narrative History of the Property at 684 Tripp Settlement Road, Now Known as Sandow Farm.”
 (April 28, 2024)